Part 3: unleash your code

 After wiring the boards together, you will have to power both of them for the network to work correctly.
 In the next steps of this tutorial, board 1 will already be plugged to the computer with the USB cable.
 To power board 2, you can either connect the power output pin of board 1 (5V pin) to the power input pin of board 2 (Vin pin), or simply plug board 2 to another USB cable so that both boards are powered by the computer.
 In the first case, do not forget to wire the GND pins together on both boards.

-3. Build Luos distributed systemβ
+3. Build a Luos distributed systemβ

 In Part 1, you have downloaded or cloned the Get started code folder in your computer.
 We will use this code to demonstrate how Luos engine works using a network.
-We will begin by moving the blinker app service from board 1 to board 2 and see what is happening next.
+We will begin by moving the blinker app service from board 1 to board 2 and see what happens next.

 Flash board 1β